NEWLY2014/AirlineSim-Enhancement-Suite/README.md

 #### Usage

-Notifications should only be used as a response to an action by the user; don’t add notifications on page load.
+Notifications should only be used as a response to an action by the user; don’t add notifications on a page load.

 #### Initiate the `Notifications`: